jagi/meteor-astronomy/README.md

 var post = new Post();
 console.log(post.title); // Prints out null.
-post.title = 'Hello World!'; // Correct assignment
+post.set('title', 'Hello World!'); // Correct assignment
-post.title = 123; // Correct assignment but numerical value will be converted to '123' string.
+post.set('title', 123); // Correct assignment but numerical value will be converted to '123' string.
 ```

 **List of fields with types and default values:**